mat-ruszczycky/practice-react-todo/README.md

 - Deployment must utilize AWS services.
 - The project must operate within a limited budget and be open-source.
 - The application is web-based only and will not include native iOS or Android versions.
+- "Napkin math" can also be used to identify constraints that the system may be subject to, such as time and space complexities in runtime, storage, network load, and other quantitative factors.

 # Architecture Design
 Identify the essential components of the product and analyze their interconnections.

 ## UI Mock-up aka Wire-frame
+Similar to using "napkin math" for quantitative factors, "napkin drawing" can be used to roughly sketch or wireframe an application’s UI, helping to better visualize and provide a qualitative overview of the system.

 ![FPO](./docs/images/fpo.png)

 ## High Level Design / Component Tree (Graph)
 Depending on the chosen technical design pattern for the application, you may opt to create a high-level diagram tailored to traditional patterns such as MVC or MVVM.

-Alternatively, the diagram can take the form of a tree (graph) that illustrates parent-child relationships and prop and event actions, making it suitable for component-based systems.
+Alternatively, the diagram can take the form of a tree (graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based systems.
+It may also be helpful to generate markup for purposed implementation.

 ![FPO](./docs/images/fpo.png)